softwareQinc/qpp/pyqpp/README.md

 pip install git+https://github.com/softwareQinc/qpp
 ```

-**Important**: If the installation fails due to your system being unable to
-detect the location of the Eigen3 matrix library, set the environment variable
-`EIGEN3_INSTALL_DIR` to point to the location of the Eigen3 library
-(include the `include/eigen3` part of the path).

 ## Creating python stubs for IDE autocompletion and static type checking

 In case autocompletion (or static type checking via [mypy](https://www.mypy-lang.org/))